AlchlcDvl/TownOfUsReworked/README.md

 ## Coroner
 ### **Alignment: Crew (Investigative)**

 The Coroner gets an alert when someone dies.
 On top of this, the Coroner briefly gets an arrow pointing in the direction of the body.
 The Coroner also gets a body report from the player they reported.
-The report will include the cause and time of death, player's faction/role, the killer's faction/role and (according to the settings) killer's name.
+The report will include the cause and time of death, player's faction/role, the killer's faction/role and (according to the settings) the killer's name.

 ### Game Options